mindwind/craft-atom/README.md

 ![craft-atom](http://craftcode.io/images/craft-logo.png)
-A crafted and elegant atomic component library for java.
+A crafted and elegant atomic component library for Java.
 It is a maven multi-module java projects, each module is a crafted and atomic java library for specific feature.

 This README is just a fast "quick start" document.
 You can find more detailed documentation at [http://craftcode.io](http://craftcode.io).